A/B testing statistics can often seem overwhelming, but they are essential for making informed decisions.

 You run an A/B test on a website, comparing two call-to-action buttons:

-While testing, only some visitors saw the original button, which yielded a 5% conversion rate.
+During testing, only some visitors saw the original button, which resulted in a 5% conversion rate.
 The other portion saw the variation button, which showed an 8% conversion rate.

 As the test runs, we record the sample distribution for each variation.
-We need to assess whether the conversion rate difference is due to random chance or reflects an actual performance difference.
+We need to assess whether the difference in conversion rates is due to random chance or reflects an actual performance difference.
 To confirm this, we must ensure the results are statistically significant and not influenced by chance.

 Confidence Level